 He nodded, "you may think you know the secrets and outcome of this terrible curse Lucy but there are many unknown components left, many I cannot help you with."
 He shook his head sadly, "you will find and meet friends here who will help you along your way."
 He paused, watching her face fall, "but Lucy what you must remember is to trust the people closest to you.
 If you close yourself off from people in a time of dire need no one will be there to pick you back up."

 Lucy looked at him in shock, face draining of colour.
-"But Headmaster how do I know if I can trust them with such sensitive information?
+"But Headmaster how do I know if I can trust them?
 Who can I trust here?"

 The Headmaster shook his head slowly, "you must figure that out for yourself Lucy, I cannot help you there."